ga-curriculum/express-api-hoot-back-end/signup-a-user/README.md

 > 💡 Depending on the width of your **Postman** window, you might need to click the dropdown menu in the screenshot below to access the **Save** option.
 Alternatively, the **Save** button will be represented by a floppy disk icon.

-Congratulations.
-Now that we have a `user`, we can start to building out CRUD on our `hoots`.
+Congratulations - Now that we have a `user`, we can start to building out CRUD on our `hoots`.